bigcommerce/dev-docs/docs/api-docs/channels/channel-app-best-practices.md

 - **Do not update automatically**: The merchant should have an option to opt-out of automatic syncs.
 - **Every X Minutes**: This would trigger the associated event every x minutes.
-- **Real Time**: This would utilize webhooks to provide ‘real time’ updates.
+- **Real Time**: This would utilize webhooks to provide real-time updates.

 ## Performance